fpvandoorn/Dagstuhl-tables/README.md

 ## The Table Assignment Assignment

 What is the minimum number of meals so that each of the `n` conference participants can share at least one meal with every other participant when eating at tables of at most `k` persons?
-We call this number `T(n,k)`
+We call this number `T(n,k)`.

 In particular, we have an unlimited number of tables, and we do not require that any two participants have a meal together exactly once, or that every table is fully occupied.